Where does funding for the Washington State Student and Youth Homelessness COVID-19 Response Fund come from?

-Nonprofit organizations, school districts, and local tribes that support students and youth and young adults experiencing homelessness in Washington State can apply to the Washington State Student and Youth Homelessness COVID-19 Response Fund.
+Nonprofit organizations, school districts, and local tribes that serve early learning program students, K-12 students, and/or youth and young adults (age 13-24) experiencing homelessness in Washington State can apply to the Washington State Student and Youth Homelessness COVID-19 Response Fund.
 Fiscally sponsored organizations are also eligible to apply.

 We recognize the varying degrees of support organizations can provide students and youth and young adults experiencing homelessness, therefore we welcome applications from organizations that are not solely focused on providing housing support.